Bishop Tobin in Rome to meet with Pope Francis

 As Palmo explained the ad limina visit in an article last year, it “has three major facets: the prelates’ prayer at the tombs of Peter and Paul (usually in the form of a Mass at each), a meeting with the pontiff, and morning or afternoon-long sessions with all of the congregations, tribunals and councils of the Roman Curia, one by one.”

 Ahead of the trip, each bishop is required to compile and forward to Rome a Quinquennial Report that documents the state of their diocese.
-Tobin shared some of the numbers for Providence last month, and they revealed a stark decline in Catholic practice in Rhode Island.
+Tobin shared some of the numbers for the Diocese of Providence last month, and they revealed a stark decline in Catholic practice in Rhode Island.

 The report showed the number of Catholic parishioners in the state has dropped by nearly 40% over the last 18 years, from 525,000 to 321,000, and that Mass attendance has plunged by more than half, to just 80,000 a week.
 Tobin wrote that the situation “presents daunting challenges.”